Fast Forward (Australian TV series): Sketches and content

 Percy was referred to as Bertie two times in the first sketch, Gordon at the end of the fourth, and Henry one time in the fifth.
-The sketches had five original engine characters, Crazy Bartholomew the Loco Locomotive, who was a Thomas model painted yellow, Alfred, who was a Percy model painted red (he was even referred to as Percy at the start of the fifth sketch), Damian the Diesel, who isn't seen in person, Edgar, who is a mentioned engine character, and one of the female engines, who was a Percy model painted orange with additional detailing.
-Toby was also mentioned once at the end of the first sketch, and so was Clarabel once in the fourth sketch.
+The sketches had five original engine characters, Crazy Bartholomew the Loco Locomotive, who was a Thomas model painted yellow, Alfred, who was a Percy model painted red (he was even referred to as Percy at the start of the fifth sketch), Damian the Diesel, who is not seen in person, Edgar, who is a mentioned engine character, and one of the female engines, who was a Percy model painted orange with additional detailing.
+Toby was also mentioned once at the end of the first sketch, as was Clarabel once in the fourth sketch.

-The full-length TV or movie parodies which were "stripped" through each the one-hour episodes were: